Experience wild salmon fishing at a private island in the south coast of iceland - Nature and Food

 For accommodation, three private Yurts are available and each can sleep two adults and two children.

-One night in a Yurt for 2 adults and 2 children: ISK 33,000 per adult, ISK 16,000 for 1 child and 1 child at no cost.
+One night in a Yurt for 2 adults and 2 children: ISK 66,000 for 2 adults and 1 child, and ISK 16,000 additional for the second child.
 Dinner experience and breakfast included.

 A private day tour with the dinner experience for up to 10 people: ISK 198,000 total.
 After that, it is 19.800 ISK per person.
 Max 20 people.